-- Manage studies in a self-directed manner - Proactively seek assistance where required - Communicate regularly with the off campus teacher - Attend all classes, excursions or access all online classes and materials as relevant - Submit all required work in a timely manner - Keep up-to-date with any NCC lessons missed due to external enrolments
+- Manage studies in a self-directed manner - Proactively seek assistance where required - Communicate regularly with the off campus teacher - Attend all classes, excursions or access all online classes and materials as relevant - Submit all required work in a timely manner - Keep up-to-date with any Mernda Hills Christian College lessons missed due to external enrolments

-Where a student has not kept up with the academic requirements or organisation needed to successfully complete the subject, NCC will work with the student and parents to support the student to meet the demands of the course.
-Where this is not successful, NCC reserves the right to decline any further enrolments in off campus subjects in the future.
+Where a student has not kept up with the academic requirements or organisation needed to successfully complete the subject, the College will work with the student and parents to support the student to meet the demands of the course.
+Where this is not successful, the College reserves the right to decline any further enrolments in off campus subjects in the future.